cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 Hilde shows no emotion.

-"Klock!", the door jumps open and two of the soldiers drag in a man who pedals his legs powerlessly.
+"Klock!", the door jumps open, and two of the soldiers drag in a man who pedals his legs powerlessly.
-They put him on a chair about ten meters from Hilde, so that she can just see him from the corner of her eye.
+They put him on a chair about ten meters from Hilde so that she can just see him from the corner of her eye.
 He can barely hold himself upright on the chair.

 Hilde looks over and thinks, "Oh, no.